 In Buddhist Architecture 101: What is a Pagoda?, I mentioned that pagodas evolved from the stupas of ancient Nepal.
-In Part 2, I elaborate a little on the interesting history, purpose and symbolism of stupas, and how they have evolved over time, as well as where to see some of the finest and most unique examples.
+In this post, I’ll elaborate a little on the interesting history, purpose and symbolism of stupas, and how they have evolved over time, as well as where to see some of the finest and most unique examples.

 The symbolism of a stupa’s shape can also vary depending on where you are, who you ask and the specific structure in question.
 For some, it is the five elements: earth, fire, water, wind, space.
 Others believe the five shapes represent a monk’s possessions: folded robes, an inverted alms bowl, drinking cup, staff and parasol.
 Another theory is that the stupa silhouette represents Buddha seated in meditation on a throne.

 In the 3rd Century BC, Emperor Ashoka The Great commissioned the now World Heritage-listed Great Stupa of Sanchi in India, the oldest remaining Buddhist structure of its kind.
 Some more unique and outstanding examples of stupas to look out for include: